Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Conclusion

 \section{Conclusion}

 We introduced the explainable graph neural architecture search problem, which aims to output the best GNN model and the importance of its components.
 We proposed an efficient and explainable Graph NAS method via Monte-Carlo tree search, called \name, that can handle both homophilic and heterophilic graphs.
-Our experimental study showed that \name{} (i) effectively and efficiently finds models that achieve high accuracy compared with hand-crafted GNN architectures and Graph NAS method and (ii) helps to analyze the GNN architecture.
-In the future, we plan to extend our method to automatically generate architecture parameters according to graphs and tasks and explore more sophisticated search space and search algorithms.
+Our experimental study showed that \name{} (i) effectively and efficiently finds models that achieve high accuracy compared with Graph NAS method and (ii) helps to analyze the GNN architecture.